 One can make any adoption of an official language sound sinister.
-All one has to do is say the language was "imposed"—implying that it was opposed or forced upon people against their will, no matter how untrue this may be.
+All one has to do is say the language was “imposed” upon people against their will, no matter how untrue this may be.
 Boettner is simply using a cheap rhetorical device.

 Item: “Baptism of bells instituted by Pope John XIII . . .
 [A.D.]
 965.”

 What is the reader supposed to make of this?
 Most non-Catholics realize that Catholics baptize infants, but bells?
-If Catholics think they can baptize bells, why not baptize automobiles or any other inanimate object?
 The charge, if true, does make the Church look silly.
 But what happened was not what Boettner implies.
-There was indeed a "baptism of bells," but it was not a baptism in the sacramental sense of the word.
+There was indeed a “baptism of bells,” but it was not a baptism in the sacramental sense of the word.
 When a church received new bells for its bell tower, the bells were blessed, usually by the local bishop.
 Any object can be blessed, a blessing being a dedication of a thing to a sacred purpose.
-The ceremony used in the blessing of the bells was reminiscent in some ways of the ceremony used in baptism, so in popular usage it came to be called the "baptism of bells," though no one thought the bells were actually receiving a sacrament.
+The ceremony used in the blessing of the bells was reminiscent in some ways of the ceremony used in baptism, so in popular usage it came to be called the “baptism of bells,” though no one thought the bells were actually receiving a sacrament.
 The phrase is innocent, but when anti-Catholics refer to it in just a few words, it looks particularly bad.

 New Word, Old Belief